DAVIDACEK4689/King-James-Bible-Analysis/report.md

 ## Conclusion
 <p style="text-align: justify;">
-We analyzed the King James Bible dataset and experimented with several machine learning models to predict the Torah book based on a verse.
+We analyzed the King James Bible dataset and experimented with several traditional machine learning models to predict the Torah book based on a verse.
 The best performing tuned model was logistic regression, achieving an accuracy of 66%.
 We then explored a deep learning approach using a variant of the BERT language model, which performed quite well, reaching an accuracy of 75% after 2 epochs and 77% after 4 epochs.
 It is important to note that we did not conduct extensive hyperparameter tuning, as this was not the primary goal of the project.
 There is surely room for improvement in each model with more thorough hyperparameter optimization.
 </p>

 <p style="text-align: justify;">